GitongaMurithi/Tripitaka-Listings-App/README.md

 The Tripitaka Listing App is an android application that allows users to view all the listed properties.
 Users can therefore book the property they are interested in among other activities.

 ## To use the app
-Users must be connected to the internet to be abel to sign in and view property images.
+Users must be connected to the internet to be abe to sign in and view property images.

 ### Features
 #### 1. Google sign in integration